 On August 19, 2021, the California State Assembly unanimously passed Senate Concurrent Resolution No. 11, the Cancer Patients’ Bill of Rights.
-The resolution, while non-binding, is a first-of-its-kind measure and a that lays out six key rights that every patient with cancer in California should have.
+The resolution, while non-binding, is a first-of-its-kind measure that lays out six key rights that every patient with cancer in California should have.

 - Cancer patients have a right to understand fully their diagnoses and be informed about treatment options in culturally appropriate and understandable language

 - Cancer patients have a right to transparent and timely processes that ensure access to contracting oncology specialists, diagnostic testing, and accurate interpretations of those tests

 - Cancer patients have a right to contracting cancer subspecialists who have expertise in the treatment of their subtypes of cancers when complex decisions are needed

 - Cancer patients have a right to medical treatments for pain management and other services that support their overall health